Student enrolment for all Professional Accountancy Qualification courses is now open.

 The far-reaching 2016 report includes key areas such as:

-Whilst the report is not publicly available, it has been circulated to local authorities and police forces and is an important document that all counter fraud professionals within the public sector would be advised to read.
+While the report is not publicly available, it has been circulated to local authorities and police forces and is an important document that all counter fraud professionals within the public sector would be advised to read.

 The 2017 CFaCT survey will be open to organisations across the UK public sector.
 It will examine: